Ok Jaanu: Plot

 Adi's family plans to give Adi a surprise visit, and his sister-in-law finds out that he is living with Tara, which his brother would adamantly be opposed to.
 She asks Tara to ponder their future when Tara, at some point, would have to pick between her love and her career.
 Tara and Adi continue living happily, getting a thrill out of their endearing mutual camaraderie and growing affinity and attachment.

 Tara's admission to the institute in Paris gets approved.
 Tara informs Gopi of this and confides in him that it might now be hard for her to leave Adi and go so far away.
 The next day, Tara goes to Jaipur for a work trip, and Adi starts to miss her profoundly.
 Adi gets summoned to Kanpur by Tara's affluent mother, who wishes to know her daughter's intentions.
 As a result, Tara finds Adi missing when she returns from Jaipur and searches for him miserably, realizing that living without him would make her sad.

-Tara and Adi begin to understand the importance of each other's presence in their life, especially after seeing the love and patience Gopi has for his ailing wife.
+Tara and Adi begin to understand the importance of each other's presence in their lives, especially after seeing the love and patience Gopi has for his ailing wife.
 One day, she goes missing as she bewilderingly forgets the way to her own house and is found by Tara and Adi sitting on a temple platform in heavy rain.

 Tara's mother visits Adi's family to discuss marriage, infuriating Tara.
 Later in the day, Adi's game, "Mumbai 2.0," gets selected for the competition in Los Angeles, meaning that he has to leave for the United States soon.
-He confides in Jenny that it'd be hard for him to go to Tara.
+He confides in Jenny that it'd be hard for him to go.
 Tara, too, seems visibly vexed.
 The next day, Adi and Tara make a pact to enjoy themselves to the fullest for the next ten days, after which they will eventually go their separate ways.

 One day, Charu goes missing again.
 While looking for her, they start bickering about their relationship.
 However, after finding Charu and bringing her home back to her husband, Adi finally proposes marriage to Tara before leaving for their respective destinations.
 They get married in Gopi's house among close friends and family.

-Post marriage, both continue to accomplish their dreams, one in Paris and the other in Los Angeles, keeping in touch and waiting for the day to be together again.
+Post-marriage, both continue to accomplish their dreams, one in Paris and the other in Los Angeles, keeping in touch and waiting for the day to be together again.